wip/app/HOW_IT_WORKS.md

 The event handler checks if the installation belongs to a free plan or a paid plan.
 For the free plan it only checks if the PR title contains one of the default terms such as "WIP" or "🚧".
 For the paid plan it loads the configuration and gets the status of the pull request based on that.

-Finally, it compares the new to the current state and updates it if it changed.
+Finally, it compares the new to the current state and updates if it changed.